Is Your Shower Handle Sensitive?

-An experienced plumber will diagnose your issue by inspecting both the shower setup and your home's plumbing system.
-For a more reliable, accurate, and affordable solution for all your plumbing needs, don't hesitate to give us a call today!
+An experienced plumber will diagnose your issue by inspecting both the shower setup and your home’s plumbing system.
+For a more reliable, accurate, and affordable solution for all your plumbing needs, don’t hesitate to contact us today!

 Ready for the Perfect Shower Every Time?
 Call John the Plumber

 There you have it – our guide to why your shower handle is acting so sensitive.
 By upgrading to a thermostatic mixing valve or seeing if there are any other possible causes in your home’s plumbing system.